 Buy in Bulk

 Buying in bulk is your best option for saving money.
-It’s an initial investment, but the bigger the package, the less money it’ll cost overall.
-Going to a dollar store, where they sell you smaller packages, may end up costing you big time in the long run.
-For example, a smaller package of cheese may cost less than cheese in bulk, but it would cost more if you bought enough smaller packages to have the same amount as the one in bulk.
+It’s an initial investment, but the more significant the package, the less money it’ll cost.
+Going to a dollar store that sells you smaller packages may cost you big time in the long run.
+For example, a smaller package of cheese may cost less than cheese in bulk, but it would cost more if you bought enough smaller boxes to have the same amount as the one in size.

 Shops like Sam’s Club and Costco are the kings of buying in bulk, but if you don’t have that, many grocery stores or online shops do have that bulk option.